Grauly/ComChatUtil/README.md

 # Com Chat Utils
 This is a Minecraft Mod to solve the confusion of (not) being in community chat, developed specifically for The OG SMP (http://theogsmp.com/).
-It colors the text in your chat field green, whenever you are in community chat.
+It colors the text in your chat field green (or whatever color you choose), whenever you are in community chat.

 ## Reporting Bugs
 Found a bug?
 A crash log is mentioning this mod?
 Managed to desync the community chat state?